View of the Surrey Countryside

 It will become the same sorry story for residents of Dunsfold Park New Town trying to get to Guildford or Cranleigh.

-If the massive Dunsfold Aerodrome plan goes ahead, then don't be surprised when future, further developments are added and then... across the A281 into their so-called "buffer zone" where hundreds upon hundreds of acres are owned by them.
+Should the massive Dunsfold Aerodrome plan go ahead, then don't be surprised when future, further developments are added and then... across the A281 into their so-called "buffer zone" where hundreds upon hundreds of acres are owned by them.

 URBANISATION | Time to wake up ?